If you are designing apparel and decorating them with cool prints, we are sure you must have come across heat transfer vinyl.

 Although it might be cool to use HTV on polyester, it needs a little extra care compared to cotton or any other material.

 But that does not mean that it is impossible.
-All that you need is a bit of extra care.
+All that you need is a bit of extra care, and durable and reliable vinyl, like the one in 3M wrap vinyl rolls.

 We have all made mistakes while using HTV on polyester but having learned from our mistakes, we have decided to share with you tips you should keep in mind the next time you use heat transfer vinyl on polyester.